woossi0/suite/docs/usermanual/source/webmaps/composer/tutorial/index.rst

       Add Data link

 #.
 A dialog will appear for importing data to GeoServer.
-Either click :guilabel:`Browse` and select each of the files or drag the files onto this window.
+Either click :guilabel:`Browse` and select each of the files, or drag each of the files onto this dialog.

    .. figure:: img/importfile.png